Student Art Exhibition

 Creative Brief

-Artists should consider the following five questions:
+Artists should consider the following questions:

 • Artworks need to be designed for display on a hanging track - maximum weight of 4 kg.